grizzthedj/smart_proxy_ipam/README.md

 ```
 9. Navigate to Foreman UI at http://localhost:5000
 10. Add a Local Smart Proxy in the Foreman UI(Infrastructure => Smart Proxies)
-11. Ensure that the `phpipam` feature is present on the proxy(http://proxy_url/features)
+11. Ensure that the `external_ipam` feature is present on the proxy(http://proxy_url/features)
-12. Create a Subnet, and associate the subnet to the `phpipam` proxy
+12. Create a Subnet, and associate the subnet to the `external_ipam` proxy

 ## Contributing